How to Create an Eco-Friendly Lawn (That's Easier to Maintain!)

 • Add a low-maintenance perennial garden

-Step Two to an Eco-friendly Lawn- Use Certified Wood
+Step Two- Use Certified Wood

 It’s simple, when you are looking to build a fence or a deck in your yard.
 Give some thought to buying certified wood